uroozgeek/git-proxy-toggler/README.md

 ## Configuration

 By default, the extension uses the proxy URL `"http://127.0.0.1:8080"`.
-You can customize this URL by launching the extension and setting the proxy url.
+You can customize this URL by launching the extension settings and modifying the proxy url or directly modifying `"gitProxyToggler.defaultProxyUrl"` in settings.json file to your desired value.

 ## License